 I also took my Fitbit off to reduce the amount of radio frequency radiation on my body since there’s already enough around with the wifi and phone.
 I know, seems extreme but all of the different gadgets we hold, touch or are near add up to interfering with how our body functions and until I know my thyroid ultrasound results, I’m going all in!

 Overall, by the middle of the week I was starting to get the hang of cooking these new meals and noticed physically that my inflammation had gone down.
 I really noticed this when I was doing yoga on Thursday night and paid attention to how my body felt while doing the poses.
-I also didn’t have the mild knee pain I’ve had off and on over the past few months (which was new and thought it was weight gain related), my brain fog is lifting and my overall energy levels are good!
+I also didn’t have the mild knee pain I’ve had off and on over the past few months (which was new and thought it was weight gain related), my brain fog is lifting and my overall energy levels are better.